microsoft/DynamicTelemetry/docs/docs/Demos.1.DropChattyLog.md

 ![type:video](../orig_media/DynamicTelemetry_CostSavings.mp4)

-## Use Azure Monitor and KQL language to locate an unexpectedly expensive Open Telemetry log
+## Use Azure Monitor and KQL language to locate an expensive Open Telemetry log

 By using the query below in Application Insights, we can utilize the Durable Identifier found in our logs to pinpoint specific log messages or identify any